Living Organ Donors Answer Frequently Asked Questions

 Kym Rakowitz altruistically donated a kidney in December 2021.
 “The next day after donating my kidney, I woke up and said, ‘I'm going to donate my liver.’
 That’s what's next for me because this was a breeze,” she said.

-In June 2023, she donated 67% of her liver, also to a stranger.
+In June 2023, she donated 67% of her liver to someone she didn’t know.
 “I love to share my story,” Kym said.
 “People are amazed that you can even be a living donor, let alone be a double living donor.”

 Do You Meet the Person Who Received Your Organ?

-You can, if both parties agree to it.
-University Health hosts transplant reveal events, where donor and recipient meet each other for the first time.
+You can, if both parties agree.
+University Health hosts transplant reveals where donors and recipients meet for the first time.

 “I've met both of my recipients, and I am very, very close to my kidney recipient,” Kym said.
 “It's so overwhelming to see the good that we put back into the world and to people that we don't even know.”